 Even if the Igbo of South-south refuse to join the independence struggle, and Igbo exit Nigeria to become "a dot in a circle", it will not be for long.

-Hence, the inglorious title of dot in a circle will become the portion of Hausa/Fulani because there won’t be Nigeria again.
+Hence, the inglorious title of a dot in a circle will become the portion of Hausa/Fulani because there won’t be Nigeria again.

 Instead of rhetoric and propaganda, Ndi-Igbo should be negotiating with their neighbours.
 Anything can happen before 2023, we must be prepared to grab our chances.